Big Tech Is Going Nuclear To Power AI

 Which is why some of Silicon Valley's most elite are turning to nuclear power as a solution to cutting carbon emissions and weaning the world off Russian gas.

-A recent job posting reveals that Microsoft is planning to grow its energy infrastructure by using small modular reactors (SMRs) to fuel the immense data centers driving Microsoft Cloud and AI.1
+A recent job posting reveals that Microsoft is planning to grow its energy infrastructure by using small modular reactors (SMRs) to fuel the immense data centers driving Microsoft Cloud and AI.

 This isn't the first time Microsoft has delved into the nuclear realm.
 In 2008, Bill Gates founded leading nuclear innovator TerraPower, which has since been meticulously crafting designs for these very SMRs.